Return to Fern Hill Home Page Fern Hill Arabians

 1987 grey 3/4 Arab gelding, 15.1 hands, bred by Fern Hill Arabians

 Marrakesh was sold to a friend who loved and rode him for many years.
-Unfortunately, her family situation has changed and she is no longer able to keep him, so he is now back home with us where he will stay for the balance of his life.
+Unfortunately, her family situation changed and she was no longer able to keep him, so he is now back home with us where he will stay for the balance of his life.

 Marrakesh is a very handsome horse -- light grey now -- who would have been a halter champion if he had ever been shown.
 He's also a talented dressage horse, with a big, powerful trot and lots of forward movement.
-Well trained through level 1, but a bit rusty as he hasn't been ridden for a while.
+Well trained through level 1, but a bit rusty as he hasn't been ridden for several years.

 Marrakesh Express